NVIDIA-AI-IOT/jetracer/README.md

 # JetRacer

-JetRacer is an easy to use AI racecar using NVIDIA Jetson Nano.
+JetRacer is an educational AI racecar using NVIDIA Jetson Nano.

 ## Setup